 Autohaus Merkle, Inc. opened for business at its current location in 1967.
 Back then, Autohaus was only one bay and serviced only air-cooled Volkswagens.
 As time went by and the shop grew, the original 24'x24' garage was torn down and a 2-bay shop was built.
 Since then, Autohaus has gone through two further expansions.
 First into a 5-bay shop with a new office.
 Then to the 8-bay service facility we operate today.
 As the shop grew, so did the desire to expand our service to other European vehicles.
 Gradually becoming an "all foreign" service facility.
-Today, we specialize in German vehicles but will happily service other foreign autos for your convenience.
+Today, we specialize in German vehicles such as Mercedes Benz, BMW, Mini Cooper, Audi, Porsche and Volkswagen vehicles.
+We have recently started servicing late-model Bentley and Lamborghini vehicles as well.

 Carl grew up in a small town near Heilbron, Germany in an automotive repair family.
 His father owned an Audi dealership in 1927 that became one of the first Volkswagen dealerships in 1949.
 Carl studied as a toolmaker and then as a mechanic before coming to the U.S. in 1960.
 After serving two years in the U.S. military and working as a mechanic for a few more years, Carl opened Autohaus in 1967.
 After 45 years of serving the needs of German car owners in Indianapolis, Carl retired and sold Autohaus to Scott, who maintains the same high quality service you have grown accustomed to.